ltelab/disdrodb/docs/source/readers.rst

 Copy paste the templates/l0_parser_dev_template into the folder proviously created.

-This file will be used as basis for your devlopment.
+This file will be used as basis for your development.